ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 As depicted in Figure 5 above, the accepted Entity identity credentials, or other credentials from Identity providers, that are presented by a BPI participant need to be verified by the BPI against the issuing providers.
 Once validated, credentials are stored in the BPI.

-[OpenId Connect Identity Provider](https://openid.net/developers/specs/) (see appendix [A.2 Non-Normative References](#a2-non-normative-references)) is an example for a federated identity provider and a DID or Verifiable Credentials Registry which is typically built using a CCSM as an example of a decentralized identity provider.
+OpenId Connect Identity Provider [[OIDC]](#oidc) is an example for a federated identity provider and a DID or Verifiable Credentials Registry which is typically built using a CCSM as an example of a decentralized identity provider.

 For a BPI to achieve these objectives, the following requirements need to be met:

+#### **[R49]**
-**[R49]** A unique identifier utilized in a BPI MUST be stored by the BPI.
+A unique identifier utilized in a BPI MUST be stored by the BPI.

+#### **[R50]**
-**[R50]** The Principal Owner or their delegates MUST prove control over a unique identifier utilized in a BPI every time said unique identifier is used in the BPI by the Principal Owner or their delegates.
+The Principal Owner or their delegates MUST prove control over a unique identifier utilized in a BPI every time said unique identifier is used in the BPI by the Principal Owner or their delegates.

+#### **[R51]**
-**[R51]** Every time a unique identifier utilized in a BPI is used in the BPI by the Principal Owner or their delegates, the BPI MUST verify that the Principal Owner or their delegates are in control of said unique identifier.
+Every time a unique identifier utilized in a BPI is used in the BPI by the Principal Owner or their delegates, the BPI MUST verify that the Principal Owner or their delegates are in control of said unique identifier.

 Note that proof of control might be performed by a relying party if authority has been delegated.

-In the context of this document, a relying party is defined per the [W3C Verifiable Credential Standard](https://www.w3.org/TR/vc-data-model/).
-Please refer to appendix [A.1 Normative References](#a1-normative-references).
+In the context of this document, a relying party is defined per the W3C Verifiable Credential Standard] [[W3C VC]](#w3c-vc).

+#### **[D16]**
-**[D16]** A credential utilized in a BPI SHOULD be stored in the BPI.
+A credential utilized in a BPI SHOULD be stored in the BPI.

 This avoids the re-presentation of the credential after the initial presentation.

+#### **[R52]**
-**[R52]** A credential holder MUST prove control over a credential utilized in a BPI every time said credential is presented to the BPI or a BPI Participant.
+A credential holder MUST prove control over a credential utilized in a BPI every time said credential is presented to the BPI or a BPI Participant.

+#### **[R53]**
-**[R53]** Every time a credential utilized in a BPI is used in the BPI by its holder, the BPI MUST verify credential integrity, schema conformance, and that the credential holder is in control of said credential.
+Every time a credential utilized in a BPI is used in the BPI by its holder, the BPI MUST verify credential integrity, schema conformance, and that the credential holder is in control of said credential.

-Note that credential content verification can only be done through the inspection of underlying documentation or verification by the issuer such as an [OpenId Connect Identity Provider](https://openid.net/developers/specs/) (see appendix [A.2 Non-Normative References](#a2-non-normative-references)).
+Note that credential content verification can only be done through the inspection of underlying documentation or verification by the issuer such as an OpenId Connect Identity Provider [[OIDC]](#oidc).

 This document will discuss further, more detailed management requirements in the context of BPI participant account management in section [5  Middleware, Communication and Interoperability](#5-middleware-communication-and-interoperability).